Child using sensory swing during certified autism specialist session

-What is a Certified Autism Specialist, and How do You Become One
+What is a Certified Autism Specialist, and How Do You Become One

 What is a Certified Autism Specialist?

-How Much Do Autism Specialists Make?
+How Much Do Certified Autism Specialists Make?

 How to Become a Certified Autism Specialist

-The certified autism specialist designation is reserved specifically for professionals who provide support and/or services to individuals with ASD, and the services they provide are directly related to their scope of practice.
-It’s an excellent addition to your resume and a clear indication to your patients/clients and colleagues that you are dedicated to improving your quality of care for those with ASD.
+Adult with ASD and family member showing the impact of certified autism specialist supportThe certified autism specialist designation is reserved for professionals who provide support or services to individuals with ASD, and the services they provide must be directly related to their scope of practice.
+It’s an excellent addition to your professional profile and a clear signal to clients, families, and employers that you’re committed to the highest standard of care.

 FIND SCHOOLS